Driving Impact Together

 ACCESS

 UA provides courses as part of ACCESS Virtual Learning (Alabama Connecting Classrooms, Educators and Students Statewide), which is an initiative of the Alabama Department of Education.
-ACCESS provides opportunities and options for Alabama middle
+ACCESS provides opportunities and options for Alabama middle and high school students to engage in Advanced Placement, elective and other courses through online learning that otherwise wouldn’t be available.
+ACCESS offers all of the following absolutely FREE:

 - Supplemental and blended courses available to every sixth-through-12th-grade public school in Alabama